gitter-badger/Granular.jl/docs/src/lib/internals.md

 # Package-internal documentation

-This page lists all the documented internals of the `SeaIce` module.
+This page lists all the documented internals of the `Granular` module.

 ## Index
 A list of all internal documentation sorted by module.